laravel/docs/events.md

 > {note} Event Discovery its only available for Laravel 5.8.9 or later.

-Instead of registering events and listeners manually in the `EventServiceProvider` `$listen` array, you can enable Event Discovery which will find and register your listeners inside the `Listeners` directory with their respective events.
-If you already populated the array, these will be appended to the discovered list.
+Instead of registering events and listeners manually in the `$listen` array of the `EventServiceProvider`, you can enable automatic event discovery.
+When event discovery is enabled, Laravel will automatically find and register your events and listeners by scanning your application's `Listeners` directory.
+In addition, any explicitly defined events listed in the `EventServiceProvider` will still be registered.

-The event discovery is disabled by default, but you can enable it by overriding the `shouldDiscoverEvents()` method to return `true`.
+Event discovery is disabled by default, but you can enable it by overriding the `shouldDiscoverEvents` method of your application's `EventServiceProvider`:

     /**
      * Determine if events and listeners should be automatically discovered.